deftio/C-and-Cpp-Tests-with-CI-CD-Example/README.md

 ### Quick Overview of Testing

-Installing google test suite (a unit test framework)  -- could have used other test frameworks such as CppUnit or etc.
+There are many different phases of testing.
+Here are a few areas but phrased as questions.

 Common Testing "Questions" about a project:
-* Does it run as intended?  (is it funcitonally correct)
+* Does it run as intended?  (is it funcitonally correct, does it do what its supposed to do?)
-* Does it have side effects when running? (are resources tied up such as ports blocked, thread contention?)
+* Does it have side effects when running? (are resources tied up such as ports blocked, thread contention?
+Are other programs or services affected unintentionally?)
-* Are all the possible permutations of execution tested? (code coverage)
+* Are all the possible permutations of execution tested? (code coverage, Is every piece of code - every if-then statement etc tested?)
 * How much memory or resources are used? (is memmory efficiently used?
-Is memory freed correctly after use?)
+Is memory freed correctly after use?
+When the program is complete does it leave things intact?)
 * Does it exit gracefully? (are any resources requested released before the code exits?)

 ### Unit Testing

 Unit Testing is a practice of writting small tests to see that piece of code, typically a full module or library, passes a set of tests to make sure it runs as intended.
 The simple unit tests are done after writing function.
 We then make a small program (the Unit test program) which calls our new function with as many different example parameters as we think are appropriate to make sure it works correctly.
 If the results returned match the expected results we can say the function passes the test.
 If the results for a given set of parameters don't agree we call an assertion (usually via a special ASSERT type macro) which records the failure and attempts to keep running then test in our test program.
 The goal is to be able to craft a set of these tests which test all the possible paths of execution in our code and passes all the test.

 Note that its not the goal to create a test that passes every possible permutation of the input parameters - as this could be an impossibly large number or variations even for just a few parameters.
 This idea of testing all the possible paths of exeuction is called code coverage.
 Testing code coverage is done with tools which see if the test program has successfully "challenged" the target library code by examing whether each execution path (or line of code) has been run.

 For example if there is a function like this:

 ```C
 int add5ifGreaterThan2 (int a) {